 If you are tracking exercise in a calorie tracking app such as MyFitnessPal, the app is giving you an estimation for the number of calories roughly burned.

-For example, if I added in 30 minutes of walking in the MFP app and it calculated that I burned about 189 calories, how does the app know how fast I walked?
-I could have been walking slowly or fast- the app can’t account for this.
+For example, if I added in 30 minutes of walking in the MFP app, it will let me know that I burned about 189 calories.

 Most calorie trackers have a very small exercise database with limited ability for customization.

 If I eat back 189 calories to account for the physical activity I burned, there’s the risk I burned less than what the app says, meaning I may not be in a calorie deficit anymore if I eat back my exercise calories.

 In nutrition, we look at weekly averages for calories burned based on the duration and type of physical activity you are doing.

 Because there’s no way to exactly know how many calories you burned from physical activity in a non-clinical setting, we estimate.
 And I always estimate calorie needs for my students to be on the lower side of their physical activity regimen to account for discrepancies.
 And we know in nutrition that estimating calories this way, works VERY well if the person calculating your nutrition needs is doing so the right way.

 So the calories burned from exercise should already be factored in your daily calorie goal for fat loss.

 Now you might be thinking but wait, I have a Fitbit and Apple watch that tells me how many calories I’m burning!